carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-instructor-trainer.md

 ## How do I apply?

 We are so happy you want to join us as an Instructor Trainer!
-The application is [here](https://docs.google.com/forms/d/e/1FAIpQLSdKYIPowtUcYL64fgPxSXcBeBVX23_8CUARxZ0utYciykKajw/viewform).
+To apply, please use the [Instructor Trainer Application form](https://docs.google.com/forms/d/e/1FAIpQLSdKYIPowtUcYL64fgPxSXcBeBVX23_8CUARxZ0utYciykKajw/viewform).
 Please apply by the end of [15 May 2026 Anytime on Earth](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Instructor+Trainer+Training+Application+Deadline&iso=20260515T235959&p1=3399).

 ## Selection Priorities